 Ryan Murphy and Brad Falchuk’s latest series hits precisely the bullseye it was aiming at, being outrageous, hysterical and utterly great.
 With a shopping list of stars and a body count that rises by the week, you can’t take your eyes off Scream Queens.
 But why on earth would you want to?

 The TV adaptation of Philip K Dick’s dystopian classic was always going to be a challenge, but with Frank Spotnitz at the helm and Ridley Scott behind the scenes, the results are there for all to see.
 Horrifying yet plausible, watching events in this eerily familiar world unfold has been a mesmerising experience.

 16) Jonathan Strange & Mr Norrell

-Marvel’s first foray into Netflix territory turned out to be a runaway success, helped no end by an all-start team including producer Joe Quesada and creator Drew Goddard, and a whole host of star turns, most notably from Vincent D’Onofrio with a surprisingly nuanced take on Wilson Fisk.
-Gritty, grim and considered, Daredevil proved to be the on-screen take on the Man Without Fear that fans always hoped they’d see.
+Marvel’s first foray into Netflix territory turned out to be a runaway success, helped no end by an all-star team including producer Joe Quesada and creator Drew Goddard, and a whole host of eye-catching performances, most notably from Vincent D’Onofrio with a surprisingly nuanced take on Wilson Fisk.
+Gritty, grim and considered, Daredevil proved to be the on-screen representation of the Man Without Fear that fans always hoped they’d see.